 The policies and regulations of the College governing the possession, use, distribution, and manufacturing of prescribed or illicit drugs, alcohol and drug paraphernalia by students of Texas College and their guests or visitors to the College premises are herein contained.
-It is the policy of Texas College that no illegal drugs or alcohol may be used or possessed on Texas College property.
-Drug and alcohol abuse destroys families, careers, hopes, dreams, and lives.
-Texas College will strive to provide students with an environment free of alcohol and drugs.
+It is the policy of Texas College that no illegal drugs or alcohol may be used or possessed on Texas College will strive to provide students with an environment free of alcohol and drugs.
 The College will comply with the Drug-Free Workplace Act of 1988 (4IUSC 701- 707).
 Texas College has a zero tolerance policy for drug and alcohol consumption.
 Texas College reserves the right to conduct random drug testing and/or searches when it is considered to be in the best interest of the college.
 Unlawful manufacture, sale, distribution, possession, or use of a controlled substance is prohibited.
 Drug abuse includes the misuse of prescription drugs.